xiangcatherine/js-objects-modeling/README.md

 - what's the resolution?
 - how much power does it consume?

 How could we model this in JavaScript?
-In your squads, take five minutes and write out a JavaScript object that represents all of the features and behaviors of a TV listed above.
+In your squads, take ten minutes and write out a JavaScript object that represents all of the features and behaviors of a TV listed above.

 ### Lab

-Let's revisit one of the examples from the previous lab - say, the recipe website.
+Say we are building a recipe website.
 Suppose that after careful research, we've determined that the following things must be true about the application.

 A recipe must have:
 - a name